The Artist’s Way | This book could change your life

 4 things that have changed my life

 I came up with a list of four things I wanted to do.
 I wasn’t sure how I wanted to develop them, but at least I knew that I wanted to do them.

 For a couple of years, I’d say that dancing was my main hobby.
 I don’t take classes so often now, but it’s a part of my life that brings me great joy and I can’t imagine life without it.

 I’ve made dozens of quilts using the hand-operated Singer machine that I was given by my Nan and I always have a project on the go.

 I take pictures on my iPhone whenever I see something beautiful that I want to capture.
 I’ve worked hard to frame my pictures better and I love to try different filters.

-I’ve slowly evolved my own writing habit here, and I also have a blog about blues music and another where I write for my homeopath community.
+I’ve slowly evolved my own writing habit here, and someday I hope to write a book.

 All of these things are central to my life now, they’re part of who I am and how I express myself.
 Daily journal-writing helps clear my mind so I can allow creative thoughts to emerge.